 In exchange for affordable accommodation costs, most HomeShare arrangements include some agreed-upon shared responsibilities.
 For example, the HomeSharer may agree to help with gardening, shoveling snow, sharing meals, running errands, etc. Every HomeShare agreement is different and the Worker will help you to determine a good balance and compromise that meets the needs of both participants.

 Will HomeShare affect my personal finances?

 The accommodation costs of HomeSharing may impact your income and tax reporting.
 It is important to discuss how this arrangement will affect your household finances with your tax advisor or accountant.
-If you have additional questions, please contact the Coordinator and will help connect you with someone who can answer these questions for you.
+If you have additional questions, please contact the Worker and they will help connect you with someone who can answer these questions for you.